 William Blake was born in Soho, London, England in November of 1757.
-His was the third of seven children (two of whom died in infancy) born to his parents, James and Catherine.
+He was the third of seven children (two of whom died in infancy) born to his parents, James and Catherine.
 Blake only attended school for a few years, managing to learn to read and write, before he left at the age of ten.
 He was educated by his mother for the rest of his childhood.
-It was during this same period of time that Blake claimed to have had his first vision (a tree full of angels), an experience which would become a recurring theme in his life.
+It was during this same period of time that Blake claimed to have had his first vision (a tree full of angels), an experience that would become a reoccurring theme in his life.

 As he aged, he began to study engraving and develop a love for Gothic art.
-These elements would prove influential on his later paintings and drawings.
+These elements would prove influential in his later paintings and drawings.
 He was enrolled by his parents in drawing classes at Pars’s drawing school in the Strand.
-In this institution he was able to freely read any subject he chose as well as explore his poetry.
-His work from this period showed the influence of poets such as Edmund Spenser as well as elements of scripture and the Psalms.
+In this institution, he was able to freely read any subject he chose as well as explore his poetry.
+Blake’s poetry work from this period showed the influence of poets such as Edmund Spenser as well as elements of scripture and the Psalms.

 In 1772, Blake began an apprenticeship with an engraver.
 He remained in these circumstances for the duration of the term, a total of seven years.
 At one point the young artist was sent to Westminster Abbey.
 He would later tell of experiencing a number of visions there.
 These included: Christ and his Apostles as well as chanting, religious processions.

-In the early 1800s Blake moved to to work alongside William Hayley.
+In the early 1800s, Blake moved to work alongside William Hayley.
 Their relationship did not last long— souring around the same time that Blake ran into legal trouble.
-In an incident involving a solider on his property, Blake was charged with assault and sedition.
+In an incident involving a soldier on his property, Blake was charged with assault and sedition.
 He was forced to take on a lawyer and was luckily acquitted in 1804.

 Soon after his troubles, Blake and Catherine moved back to London.
 It was here he began to write and illustrate Jerusalem.
 This work would take a number of years to complete, spanning from 1804 to 1820 and beyond as later edited versions were released.